alf808/neo-depot/README.md

 On 1910-05-20 12:49, '1P (Halley)' approaches Earth at a distance of 0.15 au and a velocity of 70.56 km/s.
 ```

-You should use the `datetime_to_str` function from the `helpers` module to format the `time` attribute to a string without seconds.
+Use the `datetime_to_str` function from the `helpers` module to format the `time` attribute to a string without seconds.
 This is another great opportunity for a property!

 #### Testing

-Make sure to manually test your implementation at an interactive interpreter.
-Your interactive session might look something like:
+An interactive session might look something like:

 ```
 $ python -q